Model village: Great Britain and Ireland

 The Swing Riots of 1830 highlighted poor housing in the countryside, ill health and immorality and landowners had a responsibility to provide cottages with basic sanitation.
 The best landlords provided accommodation but many adopted a paternalistic attitude when they built model dwellings and imposed their own standards on the tenants charging low rents but paying low wages.

 As the Industrial Revolution took hold, industrialists who built factories in rural locations provided housing for workers clustered around the workplace.
-An early example of an industrial model village was New Lanark built by Robert Owen.
+An early example of an industrial model village was New Lanark built by David Dale.
 Philanthropic coal owners provided decent accommodation for miners from the early nineteenth century.
 Earl Fitzwilliam, a paternalistic colliery owner provided houses near his coal pits in Elsecar near Barnsley that were "...of a class superior in size and arrangement, and in conveniences attached, to those of working classes."
 They had four rooms and a pantry, and outside a small garden and pig sty.